iCliniq Logo

 Conclusion

 Nasolacrimal duct obstruction occurs when nasal passages cannot drain liquid properly from the eyes.
 Clogged tear ducts make the eyes uncomfortable, causing itchiness in the eyes.
-When the drainage system gets blocked, it causes pain and decreased visual acuity and increases the risk of infection.
+When the drainage system gets blocked, it causes pain and decreased visual acuity, increasing the risk of infection.
 In addition, it may cause watery or irritated eyes.
 Nasolacrimal duct obstruction causes mucus discharge with systemic illnesses such as fever and malaise.
 Typically, obstruction presents in the first weeks or months of life.
 Blocked tear ducts are seen mainly in infants and get cured independently.
 However, it usually requires treatment in adults, with an almost 90 % success rate.

 Frequently Asked Questions